Dispute Resolution Partner, Frankfurt

 - several gas and electricity grid operators in regulatory appeal proceedings against the reduction of grid fees by the national and state regulatory authorities

-Alexandros is a member of the German Bar Association and all major arbitration institutions.
+He is a member of the German Bar Association (DAV), the German Institution of Arbitration e.V.
+(DIS) and the International Bar Association.

-Alexandros studied law at the University of Munich and spent parts of his education in Athens and Pretoria.
+Alexandros studied law at the University of Munich.

 Alexandros speaks English, German, Greek and French.

 - HAFTUNGSRELEVANTE FAKTOREN DES GREENWASHINGS – DER BETRIEB Sonderbeilage „Environment – Social – Governance 2021“, p.
 9-12 (together with Tosca Hohm).